LimePoint/opschain/docs/operations/restricting_user_access.md

 opschain environment list -p demo
 ```

-### Update the Security Configuration
+### Update the security configuration

 When OpsChain is started, it initialises its security configuration from the `opschain_data/opschain_auth/security_configuration.json` file.
-An empty configuration file was created in the `opschain_auth` directory when you ran the `configure` script.
+An empty configuration file was created in the `opschain_auth` directory when you ran the `configure` command.
 Edit this file, replacing the contents with the following JSON.

 ```json
 {